Juneo-io/juneogo/proto/README.md

 ## Protocol Version Compatibility

 The protobuf definitions and generated code are versioned based on the [RPCChainVMProtocol](../version/version.go#L13) defined for the RPCChainVM.
 Many versions of an Avalanche client can use the same [RPCChainVMProtocol](../version/version.go#L13).
-But each Avalanche client and supernet vm must use the same protocol version to be compatible.
+But each Avalanche client and subnet vm must use the same protocol version to be compatible.